YinghaoJia98/pplanner_released/README.md

 # pplanner
 This is a portable planner for ground robots.

-The latest updated date is September 9th, 2024.
+The latest updated date is October 30th, 2024.

-Notably, the codes of this work is cumbersome and no longer maintained as our attention is paied to improve the efficiency by another algorithms, which is coming soon.
+Notably, the codes of this work is cumbersome and no longer maintained as our attention is paied to improve the efficiency by other methods, which would be coming soon.
 ## Dependencies
 These instructions assume that ROS desktop-full of the appropriate ROS distro is installed.
 <!-- [UFEP](https://github.com/YinghaoJia98/UFEP-Released.git) -->